karelia/KSError/README.markdown

 Dependencies
 ============

 None beyond Foundation.
-Probably works back to OS X v10.3 if you were so inclined
+Probably works back to OS X v10.3 (for the non-block-based APIs) if you were so inclined.

 License
 =======